MCP HubMCP Hub

 Supergateway

 Supergateway runs MCP stdio-based servers over SSE (Server-Sent Events) or WebSockets (WS) with one command.
-This facilitates remote access, debugging, or client connections for MCP servers that only support stdio.
+This is useful for remote access, debugging, or connecting to clients when your MCP server only supports stdio.

 Installation & Usage